Betternship

 Pros

-• Vetted tech and non-tech freelancers
+• Covers tech and non-tech roles, not just developers

 Cons

-• Not built for one-off five-dollar gigs
+• Not designed for one-off five-dollar tasks

 You can learn more about our process on How It Works – Hire Remote Talents